AngelGeorgievStoyanov/esri-task-react-ts-mui/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+# Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Available Scripts

+In the project directory, you can run:

 ### `npm test`